Small Variants

 7. Performs variant calling by summing the genotype probabilities across all reads/haplotype pairs.

 The DRAGEN TSO 500 ctDNA Analysis Software uses a systematic noise file to improve variant calling accuracy.
 The file indicates the statistical probability of noise at specific positions in the genome.
-Illumina has constructed the noise file using 60 normal cfDNA libraries.
+Illumina has constructed noise files using 40-60 normal cfDNA libraries that are sequencer specific.
 Regions where noise is common (eg, difficult to map regions) have higher noise values.
 The small variant caller penalizes those regions to reduce the probability of making false positive calls.

 The Tumor Mutational Burden (TMB) module of DRAGEN TSO 500 ctDNA Analysis Software, predicts whether a small variant is of germline or somatic origin as well as whether the variant is associated with Clonal Hematopoiesis (CH).
 The results are output in the TMB Trace TSV and [Small Variant VCF files](#small-variant-vcf).